-To differentiate between viral causes and the potentially more serious GABHS infection, a number of tools have been developed to assess the probability of GABHS infection and therefore the need for antibiotic treatment.
-The most commonly cited score is that developed by Centor 9 and recently modified by McIsaac 10.
-This uses six variables to assess the likelihood of GABHS as the causative agent in sore throat;
+To differentiate between viral causes, and the potentially more serious GABHS infection, a number of tools have been developed to assess the probability of GABHS infection and therefore the need for antibiotic treatment.

 A sore throat score is useful in predicting the likelihood of GABHS infection and can reduce unnecessary antibiotic prescriptions by 50%.

 Note that these scores are not applicable to other causes of sore throat other than tonsillopharyngitis.